๐Ÿ’ปParallel and Distributed Computing

 Replication

-• Creates multiple copies of data or processes across different nodes, ensuring the system survives individual node failures
+• Creates multiple copies of data or processes across different nodes, so the system survives individual node failures.

-• Synchronous replication guarantees all copies update together (strong consistency), while asynchronous replication allows delayed updates (better performance, weaker consistency)
+• Synchronous replication guarantees all copies update together (strong consistency), while asynchronous replication allows delayed updates (better performance, weaker consistency).
+The choice between them is one of the most common design tradeoffs you'll encounter.

 Redundancy (Hardware and Software)

-• Hardware redundancy includes redundant power supplies, network paths, and storage; software redundancy includes backup services and standby processes
+• Hardware redundancy includes redundant power supplies, network paths, and storage.
+Software redundancy includes backup services and standby processes ready to activate when a primary fails.

-• Increases both reliability and availability but comes with cost and complexity tradeoffs that system designers must balance
+• Increases both reliability and availability but comes with cost and complexity tradeoffs.
+More redundancy means more money and more state to keep synchronized.

 Process Pairs

-• Provides immediate failover—if the primary process fails, the backup takes over with minimal interruption
+• Provides immediate failover: if the primary process fails, the backup takes over with minimal interruption.
+This is different from replication because the backup is actively tracking the primary's state, not just holding a copy of data.

 State Recovery Techniques